Mahavir Tyagi

-Mahavir Tyagi (31 December 1899 – 22 May 1980) was a prominent Indian independence fighter and parliamentarian from Dehra Dun, Uttar Pradesh (now in Uttarakhand) India.
+Mahavir Tyagi (31 December 1899 – 22 May 1980) was a prominent Indian independence fighter and parliamentarian from Dehradun, Uttar Pradesh (now in Uttarakhand) India.

 Early life

-Tyagi was born on 31 December 1899 at Dhabarsi, Moradabad District in Uttar Pradesh, then known as the United Provinces.
-He was educated in Meerut, Uttar Pradesh.
+Tyagi was born on 31 December 1899 at Dhabarsi, now Dhawarsi, in Amroha District in Uttar Pradesh, then known as the United Provinces.
+(Dhawarsi was earlier in Moradabad District).
+Tyagi was educated at Meerut, Uttar Pradesh.
 He joined the British Indian Army and was posted in Persia but resigned after the Jallianwala Bagh Massacre (also known as the Amritsar Massacre), which took place on 13 April 1919.
-He was court martialled in Quetta, capital of Baluchistan (then a part of India but now in Pakistan) and externed from Baluchistan with all pay deposits forfeited.
+He was court martialed at Quetta, the capital of Baluchistan (now in Pakistan), and expelled from Baluchistan with all pay deposits forfeited.
 Returning home, Tyagi became a staunch follower of Mahatma Gandhi.